ilshad/D2S-Agent/packages/D2S-Agent.package/D2SLogger.class/README.md

 Log stream writes into 2 destinations: Transcript and log file named 'd2s.log' in image directory.

-If the log message string starts with space character, I put empty lein first.
+If the log message string starts with space character, I put empty line first.
+If the log message string ends with 3 dots ("..."), I do not put  a cr at the end.